Common Edmonton Sump Pump Problems Homeowners Face

 The sump pump switch acts as a level sensor.
 This vital feature alerts the pump whenever there are rising water levels in the sump pump.
 Depending on your sump pump, these switches may either be float or digital, but most are floats.

 One of the most common Edmonton sump pump problems involves switch failures.
-Various reasons may cause a problem with your sump pumps switching system.
+Various reasons may cause a problem with your sump pump switching system.
 Sometimes the switch catches against one side of the basin which will keep the pump from turning on when it should.
 The positioning of the switch can and will affect the functionality of the sump pump.
 Just like a light, if the switch is broken the light is either stuck on or off.

 If the float switch is unable to get its message to the pump, then the basin may end up overflowing into the basement.
 This could be a risky situation for your basement.
-We recommend regular inspection on a schedule for the sump pump to ensure a malfunctioning pump is caught before damage is caused.
+We recommend a regular inspection on a schedule for the sump pump to ensure a malfunctioning pump is caught before damage is caused.